About your DC benefits

 Once she reaches her minimum retirement age:

-- she can take £25,000 of this as tax-free cash from the Fund
+- she can take £25,000 of this as tax-free cash from the Credit Suisse Section

 - she can use the rest to buy an annuity to suit her – for example, with increases or without, or

-- she could transfer all her benefits out of the Fund to take advantage of the flexible retirement options available outside the Fund.
+- she could transfer all her benefits out of the Credit Suisse Section to take advantage of the flexible retirement options available outside the Credit Suisse Section.
 She would be wise to consider taking financial advice.

-Outside the Fund she could invest her benefits and use them for drawdown now or in the future.
+Outside the Credit Suisse Section she could invest her benefits and use them for drawdown now or in the future.
 She could take tax-free cash before using her benefits for drawdown.
 She would still have the option of buying an annuity in the future.
 She could also take all her benefits as cash and pay tax on three-quarters of the amount.